(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 Ⅶ. Problem #3.
 Time Machine Restore Button Greyed Out

-The last problem is about failing to restore the Time Machine backup.
-One user from Apple's discussion community says that when he/she wants to restore Time Machine backup, the restore button is greyed out.
-If you're in the same dilemma, this part will help you out.
+A user from Apple's discussion community reported that when they tried to restore a Time Machine backup, the restore button was greyed out, preventing them from proceeding.
+If you're experiencing the same issue, this guide will help you troubleshoot and resolve the problem.

 Solution 1.
-Open the Finder on your Mac, then click "Enter Time Machine".
+To enter Time Machine, open the Finder on your Mac and click on "Enter Time Machine".

 Solution 2.
 This solution is to force restore Time Machine from boot.

-2. Release the keys and then enter macOS Utilities.
-Choose "Restore From Time machine Backup" to see if you can restore now.
+2. Release the keys, then enter macOS Utilities and choose "Restore From Time machine Backup" to see if you can restore your computer now.

 LEARN MORE